RedisLabsModules/secondary/API.md

             IDX.CREATE <index_name> [OPTIONS [UNIQUE]] TYPE [HASH|STR|ZSET] [SCHEMA <field> <type> ...]

+    * Generic index based execution:

+            IDX.FOREACH <index_name> WHERE <predicates> DO [ANY REDIS COMMAND]

+            we denote the id using something like $, * or _ e.g.:

+            IDX.FOREACH myidx WHERE "name='foofi'" DO HMSET $ age 13 salary 1337
+            IDX.FOREACH myidx WHERE "name='foofi'" DO HINCRBY $ num_visits 1

         **Note:** more options TBD

     * Writing syntax - HASH values: